A Researcher in Critical Artificial Intelligence Studies

 This is me

 In the past, I conducted research in transdiciplinary teams to design technological solutions in the private sector.
 I am a former fellow of the Data Science for Social Good program at University of Chicago.
 Nowadays, I collaborate with the Jevon’s Paradox blog, where we examine the relationship between science and technology, knowledge and power.
-I am a research advisor on Algorace, a project that raises awareness about the algorithmic risks, harms and limitations on racialised subjects.
+I am a research advisor on AlgoRace, a project that raises awareness about the algorithmic risks, harms and limitations on racialised subjects.
 I am also part of the Algorights, a civil society initiative, including volunteers and community-based organizations, that analyses AI's impacts on society from an ethical perspective.

 Machine Learning Digital methods